 Daffy Duck often leaned as this in his later antagonistic bouts with Bugs.
-While he is manipulative to decieve Elmer, to the point of making him his borderline subbordinate, he wastes all his effort trying to send him against his much more cunning rival, who always manages to send things firing back onto him.
-This is taken Up to Eleven in his bouts with Speedy Gonzales, where he is incensed enough by the rodent to try and do the dirty work himself.
+While he is manipulative to deceive Elmer, to the point of making him his borderline subbordinate, he wastes all his effort trying to send him against his much more cunning rival, who always manages to send things firing back onto him.
+This is taken Up to 11 in his bouts with Speedy Gonzales, where he is incensed enough by the rodent to try and do the dirty work himself.
 And within The Looney Tunes Show, this would pretty much be set in stone if not for his Character Development.

-Alluro in Thundercats is so smug, he'll lounge on his enemies' tank waiting for them to return, and his actual method of combat is to attempt to psyche them out into thinking they can't possibly win against him.
+Alluro in ThunderCats (1985) is so smug, he'll lounge on his enemies' tank waiting for them to return, and his actual method of combat is to attempt to psyche them out into thinking they can't possibly win against him.
 As he's taller, broader-shouldered, and more muscular than any other cast member, he could probably handle himself quite well in a fight, but he never actually gets physically involved, and so his psyche-out attempts always wind up backfiring.

 Seen in an RAF Cold War instructional film warning of the dangers of HISS (Hostile Intelligence ServiceS) represented by a smug cartoon snake with a Fake Russian accent.
 All his dupes were naturally caught by the vigilant RAF police, but the evil HISS would just go on to the next victim.

 Gibbs of Titan Maximum, despite being the Only Sane Man is this due to his incredibly smug nature and the fact that his victories are invalidated by the fact that his opposition is a team of incompetent jackasses, thus mostly succeeding more out of their own failures than anything else.

 Troy from Titan Maximum might also count.
 "T-R-O-Y!
 Why?
 Because I rock!"